The Fuccons: Production

+Yoshimasa Ishibashi (pictured in 2011) created and directed The Fuccons.

 Yoshimasa Ishibashi was inspired to create The Fuccons after seeing an advertisement where guests at a party had frozen facial expressions, recalling that they were "so fake they made [him] laugh."
 Ishibashi opted to use mannequins because he did not want audiences to dismiss the series as a "TV parody" and because the series' content would feel "too grotesque" if real actors were used.
 In addition, he did not want the actors' personalities to influence how the characters were portrayed and wanted the characters to be "completely depersonalized."

 Recreating a retro family setting similar to Bewitched, Ishibashi sourced the mannequins from a friend's warehouse, which originated from Yoshichu Mannequin.
 He picked fair-skinned, blue-eyed mannequins because the Japanese-looking mannequins had facial expressions that seemed too serious.
 Before filming, the mannequins would be styled by Ishibashi's make-up and hairstylist teams while he chose the outfits himself.
 He claimed that working with mannequins was "weird at first" but later decided that they were "not all that different from live actors."

 Ishibashi chose the name "Fuccons" because he thought it sounded funny and said that the name did not mean anything in Japanese.
 He also denied claims of The Fuccons being a Japanese commentary on Americans and their stereotypes, insisting that the show was meant to be "art."
 Keishiro Tamura, a colleague of Ishibashi's from Kyoto Computer Gakuin, assisted him in filming the series.
 The series was filmed in full screen format, and it was shot in various locations in Kyoto, Japan.
 The story's script consists of repetitive lines, which Ishibashi intended to show that they were manufactured conversations instead of real ones.